ItzBosk/LFC_project/Documentation/en/UserManual.md

 ```
 5. **Lines, Constants and assignment of values**:
 Lines are represented as dialogue spoken by a character, and consist of at least one sentence.
 Each sentence may assign a new value to a variable, direct a variable to output its value, or direct it to receive an input.
 Lines can also manipulate stacks or act as if/then or goto statements.
 A line starts with a character's name and a colon.
 Since this character is the speaker, the other character on stage is the variable that is addressed as "you" or "thou".
-Constants are represented by combinations of nouns and adjectives; the language recognizes a finite list of each, and both lists are separated into those having positive, negative, or neutral tone, as perceived by Åslund and Hasselström.
+Constants are represented by combinations of nouns and adjectives; the language recognizes a finite list of each, and both lists are separated into those having positive, negative, or neutral tone.
 Positive and neutral nouns have a value of 1 and negative nouns have a value of -1.
 Any adjective multiplies a noun by 2, and adjectives can be compounded.
 Possessive pronouns are ignored by the parser, while words pertaining to basic arithmetic are recognized as operations, such as "sum", "quotient", and "product".
 A sentence that assigns a value to a character starts with "You" or "Thou", may optionally continue with "are as [any adjective] as", and then gives the mathematical formula in nouns, adjectives, variables, and operations for the new value.
+In the creation of a value you can also explicit the modifier "not" which negates the value calculated by the following expression.
 Examples of such lines follow:
 ```
 Hamlet:
  You lying stupid fatherless big smelly half-witted coward!

 Juliet:
- You are as villainous as the square root of Romeo!
+ You are not as good as a big big King!
 ```
 The mathematical formulae can also use the names of other characters (even if those characters are not on stage) to utilize the current value of that character in a computation, or "yourself" or "thyself" for the character being spoken to.